Sh4dowTr4ck3r/threat-intelligence-ip-analyzer/README.md

 # Threat Intelligence IP Analyzer

 ## Overview
-The **Threat Intelligence IP Analyzer** is a Python-based tool that collects and analyzes IP addresses using various threat intelligence sources, including:
+The **Threat Intelligence IP Analyzer** is a Python-based tool that collects and analyzes IP addresses using various threat intelligence sources through their API's, including:
 - **AbuseIPDB** (for malicious IP reports)
 - **VirusTotal** (for malware detections)
 - **Shodan** (for open ports and ISP details)